ahmetb/serverless-registry-proxy/README.md

        ENV GOOGLE_APPLICATION_CREDENTIALS /app/key.json
        ENTRYPOINT [...]

-   then refer to "Building" on how to build/push this new image and refer to "Deploying" on how to deploy it.
+   You need to rebuild and deploy the updated image.

 ### Advanced Customization